-After working abroad for six years, young engineer Christian Ostenfeld returned to his hometown of Copenhagen in 1930.
-Full of creative energy, the 29-year old established his business in a small apartment in Copenhagen's infamous Vesterbro neighbourhood and went straight to work.
+After working abroad for six years, young engineer Christen Ostenfeld returned to his hometown of Copenhagen in 1930.
+Full of creative energy, the 29-year old established his business in a small apartment in Copenhagen's working-class neighbourhood, Vesterbro, and went straight to work.

 Just a stone's throw from the office, Ostenfeld's first major assignment was a comprehensive renovation of the run-down Scala theatre.